 What Causes Chronic Fatigue Syndrome?

-As mentioned, in conventional medicine, there is no known cause of Chronic Fatigue Syndrome.
-As a family doctor I didn’t have much to offer these patients that I commonly saw in my office.
-Now, as a functional medicine practitioner I always look to the adrenals.
+As mentioned, there is no known cause of Chronic Fatigue Syndrome in conventional medicine.
+As a family doctor, I didn’t have much to offer these patients that I saw in my office regularly.
+As a functional medicine practitioner, I always look to the adrenals, the thyroid, hormones, and the mitochondria.
 It isn’t normal to feel this tired.
 If you do, there is a reason!

 Risk factors for Chronic Fatigue Syndrome are:

-• Genes.
+- Genes.
 Chronic Fatigue Syndrome has been seen in members of the same family.
-Studies done in twins suggest that both genes and environment might play a role in CFS, though more research is needed.
+Studies on twins suggest that genes and environment play a role in CFS, though more research is needed.

-• Stress.
+- Stress.
 Patients with Chronic Fatigue Syndrome often report that it began following a period of extreme emotional or physical stress, such as after surgery.
-This stress affects the hypothalamic-pituitary-adrenal axis (HPA axis), which controls our body’s reaction to stress and regulates a lot of body processes such as the immune response, digestion, energy usage, and mood.
+This stress affects the hypothalamic-pituitary-adrenal axis (HPA axis), which controls the body’s reaction to stress and regulates various bodily processes, including the immune response, digestion, energy usage, and mood.

-• Immune System.
-Some researchers believe that CFS may be caused by a person’s immune system and the way it responds to stress or infection.
-CFS does share some features of autoimmune illnesses in which the immune system attacks healthy tissues in one’s own body.
+- Immune System.
+Some researchers believe that a person’s immune system may cause CFS, and how it responds to stress or infection.
+CFS shares some features with autoimmune illnesses, in which the immune system attacks healthy tissues in one’s own body.

-• Gut/nutritional imbalances.
-A growing body of research suggests that celiac disease, and food sensitivities or food allergies may be a cause of Chronic Fatigue Syndrome.
-In many studies of CFS patients, almost all of them report problems with digestion.
+- Gut/nutritional imbalances.
+A growing body of research suggests that celiac disease and food sensitivities or food allergies may be a cause of Chronic Fatigue Syndrome.
+In many studies of CFS patients, almost all of them report digestive problems.

-Some of these risk factors, such as age and sex, are unavoidable.
+Some risk factors, such as age and sex, are unavoidable.
 But no matter your demographic, you can work to support a healthy immune system, lower your stress levels, and eat a balanced diet.
-Doing so will help protect you not only from CFS, but numerous other health issues as well.
+Doing so will help protect you not only from CFS but also from numerous other health issues.

 How To Overcome Chronic Fatigue Syndrome

-Most treatments aim at reducing the symptoms, which can vary greatly.
-I think it is important for individuals to work with a healthcare practitioner to get to the root cause and discern what really works for them -I can help!
+Most treatments aim to reduce symptoms, which can vary greatly.
+Individuals need to work with a healthcare practitioner to find the root cause and determine what works for them – I can help!

 Conventional treatments typically include sleeping pills for fatigue and antidepressants to help with mood.
 However, the prescription route often produces side effects that can be worse than the condition itself.
 Instead, I recommend identifying the root cause and fixing it.
-In addition lifestyle changes, nutraceuticals and other natural treatments to reduce symptoms and help heal the mind and body.
+In addition, lifestyle changes, nutraceuticals, and other natural treatments can help reduce symptoms and heal the mind and body.

 The best diet for CFS

 One method of treating chronic fatigue syndrome is through diet.
-Since there appears to be a link between digestive issues and CFS, it is important to eliminate potential food sensitivities, allergens, and intolerances that may be inflaming the body and leading to fatigue.
-If any nutritional deficiencies are found, dietary changes or supplementation may be recommended by a healthcare professional.
+Since there appears to be a link between digestive issues and CFS, it is essential to eliminate potential food sensitivities, allergens, and intolerances that may inflame the body and lead to fatigue.
+If any nutritional deficiencies are found, a healthcare professional may recommend making dietary changes or taking supplements.

 Dietary interventions for treating chronic fatigue include:

-• Reduction of refined sugars, carbohydrates, alcohol, caffeine, and saturated fats.
+- Reduction of refined sugars, carbohydrates, alcohol, caffeine, and saturated fats.
 Instead, enjoy protein-rich foods, fresh vegetables, whole grains, and legumes.
-Eating a healthy and well-balanced diet helps improve overall energy levels.
+Eating a healthy, well-balanced diet helps improve your overall energy levels.

-• A candida cleanse diet can be helpful in treating CFS.
-Research indicates that overgrowth of candida and the bacteria H. Pylori are contributors to chronic fatigue.
-Working with a healthcare practitioner to rule out any potential bacterial imbalances is recommended.
+- A candida cleanse diet can help treat chronic fatigue syndrome (CFS).
+Research indicates that overgrowth of Candida and the bacteria H. Pylori contribute to chronic fatigue.
+It is recommended that you work with a healthcare practitioner to rule out any potential bacterial imbalances.

-• Supplementation: There are many vitamins and minerals linked to energy levels that may be helpful in treating CFS.
-Of course, not all supplements are right for every patient, so be sure to speak with a health practitioner before starting any of the following.
+- Supplementation: Many vitamins and minerals linked to energy levels may help treat CFS.
+Of course, not all supplements are right for every patient, so speak with a healthcare practitioner before starting any of the following.

-• Vitamin B12 has been shown to improve energy in people who are deficient.
-It is a critical nutrient that supports the methylation cycle (responsible for immune function, energy production, and mood) and can help stimulate the mood with more energy and better cognitive function.
+- Vitamin B12 has been shown to improve energy in people who are deficient.
+It is a critical nutrient that supports the methylation cycle, which is responsible for immune function, energy production, and mood.
+It can help stimulate mood with increased energy and improved cognitive function.

-• Omega-3 fatty acids, such as those found in fish oil, may also help reduce fatigue.
+- Omega-3 fatty acids, found in fish oil, may also help reduce fatigue.
 Studies have shown that people with CFS have lower levels of omega-3 fatty acids.

-• Magnesium has also been shown in studies to be lacking for chronic fatigue sufferers.
-Patients were found to have low magnesium levels that accounted for a low red blood cell count.
-After being treated with magnesium supplements, they reported improved energy and more balanced emotions.
+- Magnesium has also been shown in studies to be lacking in chronic fatigue sufferers.
+Patients were found to have low magnesium levels, which accounted for a low red blood cell count.
+After taking magnesium supplements, they reported improved energy and more balanced emotions.

 Supporting mental health